Sahill1408/Kharidari-E-commerce/README.md

 # KHARIDARI E-commerce

 ## Description
 KHARIDARI is a fully functional e-commerce website for clothing, providing a seamless and secure shopping experience.
-The project utilizes the MERN stack (MongoDB, Express.js, React, Node.js) with Tailwind CSS for responsive design, ensuring a user-friendly interface across all devices.
+The project utilizes the MERN stack (MongoDB, Express.js, React, Node.js) with Tailwind CSS for responsive design, ensuring  user-friendly interface across all devices.

 ## Features
 - **Responsive Design**: Styled with Tailwind CSS for a mobile-friendly, responsive layout.